Madame Web (film): Theatrical

-Madame Web premiered at the Regency Village Theatre in Westwood, Los Angeles on February 12, 2024, and was theatrically released in the United States on February 14, in IMAX, 4DX, and ScreenX.
+Madame Web premiered at the Regency Village Theatre in Westwood on February 12, 2024, and was theatrically released in the U.S. on February 14, in IMAX, 4DX, and ScreenX.
 It was previously scheduled for July 7, 2023, October 6, 2023, and then on February 16, 2024.
-This was the first film to use the new Columbia Pictures logo commemorating the studio's 100th anniversary, with a computer-generated animated version of the "Lady with the Torch" iconography.
+This was the first film to use the new Columbia Pictures logo commemorating the studio's 100th anniversary, with a CG animated version of the "Lady with the Torch" iconography.

 Home media

 In December 2022, Sony Pictures signed a long-term agreement with the Canadian streaming service Crave for its films, beginning in April 2023, following their theatrical and home media windows.
 Crave acquired "pay-one" window streaming rights, which included Madame Web.
 Sony Pictures Home Entertainment released the film for digital download on March 15, 2024, followed by its Blu-ray and Ultra HD Blu-ray release on April 30, which featured SteelBook packaging showcasing the suit worn by Dakota Johnson's Webb in the film.
 The film began streaming on Netflix in the United States on May 14, 2024, as part of Sony's deal with the platform, and became available on Crave in Canada on June 28, 2024.

 In the United States, Madame Web debuted as the most-purchased title on Fandango's video on demand (VOD) chart and ranked third on the iTunes chart following its digital release.
 It also held that latter rank placement on Fandango for the week ending March 31.
 According to the file-sharing news website TorrentFreak, Madame Web was the second most-watched pirated film for the week ending March 25, 2024, and remained in the top ten from April 1–15.
 The film ranked No. 5 on the U.S. combined DVD and Blu-ray Disc sales chart for May 2024, following its April 30 disc release, according to Circana's VideoScan First Alert Chart.

 Netflix announced that Madame Web was viewed 10.8 million times during the week of May 13–19, amounting to 20.8 million viewing hours.
 The film ranked No. 1 on the platform's U.S. Top 10 Movies chart for the same week and also appeared in the Top 10 Movies in Bangladesh, India, and Pakistan.
 Nielsen Media Research, which records streaming viewership on certain U.S. television screens, reported that Madame Web was streamed for 1.16 billion minutes between May 13–19, making it the most-streamed film and the third most-streamed overall title of the week.
 The following week, from May 20–26, the film recorded 635 million minutes of viewing time, ranking as the third most-streamed film of the week.
 Over its first 14 days on Netflix, the film accumulated 16 million views, according to Nielsen.
 From May 27 to June 2, Madame Web was streamed for an additional 310 million minutes, maintaining its position as the third most-streamed film for a third consecutive week.